dabolichin/dabolichin.github.io/src/pages/index.md

 Led Engineering Guilds and core teams for one of the leading digital health and wellness companies globally:

 - Optimized hiring process, resulting in 30% improvement in time-to-hire
-- Developed and implemented Engineering performance management framework
+- Designed and implemented engineering performance framework that accelerated engineering career growth and improved retention
-- Improved the communication processes across the Engineering teams
-- Rolled out engineering metrics
+- Implemented data-driven decision making across engineering operations, significantly improving project predictability and team performance visibility
-- Improved and scaled the Observability and Monitoring across multiple products
+- Improved and scaled the Observability and Monitoring across multiple products, achieving 2.5x latency improvement and 40% incident reduction
 - Introduced FinOps practices, resulting in 20% cost savings for shared Engineering services
 - Led the process of improving the office infrastructure
 - Developed the concept and organized the [Developer Experience meetup event](https://www.linkedin.com/events/devex-introw-danielterhorst-nor7014499741757497344/)